yoru0/oditext/README.md

 - Web interface to input text
 - Machine learning model for classification
-- History of inputed and classified text
+- History of inputted and classified text
 - Designed for simplicity and learning